 So you’re about to embark on a Smoky Mountains road trip for the first time.
 Spanning 500,000 acres between Gatlinburg, there’s a lot of ground to cover!
 How will you know which sights to stop for on your Smoky Mountains road trip and where to find them?
 I’ve got you covered!
 For your Smoky Mountains self-guided tour, here are ten of my favorite hidden gems, from natural wonders to modern mills.

 How would you like to get a bird’s eye view of the whole park?
 Head for Clingmans Dome!
 At 6,643 feet above sea level, it’s the tallest mountain in the Smokies… and the tallest mountain along the entire Appalachian Trail!

 Once you’ve reached the peak, you can make your way up a manmade tower.
 The spiral ramp is full of distinctive 1950s Atomic Age charm.
 The ramp leads to a futuristic observation deck, where you can get a lay of the land.
-There’s no words to describe the incredible view on your Smoky Mountains road trip!
+There are no words to describe the incredible view!

 2. Alum Cave Trail

-While on the Great Smoky Mountains road trip, you’ll want to check out the coolest geological features.
+While on the Great Smoky Mountains road trip, you’ll want to check out the most fantastic geological features.
 Alum Cave Trail is like three tourist attractions in one!

-First, the path takes you under Arch Rock, a massive slab of slate which naturally eroded into the shape of a doorway, perfectly sized for a human hiker.
+First, the path takes you under Arch Rock, a massive slab of slate that naturally eroded into the shape of a doorway, perfectly sized for a human hiker.

 Finally, the trail leads you to the entrance of Alum Cave.
 The walls are covered in a chemical compound called aluminum potassium sulfate.
 It sounds scientific, but it’s a similar ingredient to baking powder.
-The Cherokee would have used it to tan leather, staunch bleeding wounds, and deodorize clothing.
+The Cherokee would have used it for tanning leather, staunch bleeding wounds, and deodorizing clothing.